thasso/pyjip/docs/source/tools_and_pipelines.rst

     echo "========================================="
     echo "The 'ext' filter cuts away the last file" echo "extension.
-By default, the extension is" echo "detcted by '.', but you can specify a" echo "custom split character"
+By default, the extension is" echo "detected by '.', but you can specify a" echo "custom split character"
     echo ""
     echo "RAW INPUT   : ${input|ext}"